schellenberg/computerscience30/_sources/index.rst

 .. warning:: This is just a place for me to house content for my students while we experiment with using `p5js <https://p5js.org/>`_ in our Comp Sci 30 course.
 I'm not creating it to be suitable for others to use, but rather just a testing ground for my course.

 .. note:: To students: You can (and will) find a lot of outdated JavaScript tutorials on the web.
 Because JavaScript tries really hard to "work" no matter what, there are many things that work, but are not best practice.
-We are going to be using ECMAScript 2015 (also known as ES6).
 The biggest thing you need to keep in mind is that we won't ever use the ``var`` keyword (use ``let`` instead).
-I will also show you how to create classes using ES6 syntax instead of the odd way needed in old versions of JS.

 .. things i need to add throughout: